richard03/wico/README.md

 ## Setup

-1. Create a MySQL database named `wico_db`
+1. Create a MySQL database
-2. Update database credentials in `config/database.php`
+2. Copy `config/secret.example.php` to `config/secret.php` and update with your database credentials
 3. Ensure PHP has PDO and MySQL extensions enabled
 4. Place the files in your web server directory
 5. Make sure the web server has write permissions for the application directory